 We've compared the restricted health funds and found the best policies for a range of circumstances.
 All the policies in the tables provide better or similar cover and premiums than the policies from open funds we recommended.

-Read on below for our picks of the best restricted fund hospital insurance for basic cover and with nil, $500 and $1000 excess, as well as the best extras policies for families looking for orthodontic cover, for older people, and for people wanting natural health therapies.
+Read on below for our picks of the best restricted fund hospital insurance for budget cover, budget plus accident and emergency cover and top cover with nil or up to $500 excess, as well as the best extras policies for families looking for orthodontic cover and for seniors.